syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Move the selected object over all other intersected objects
+Visually move the selected object over all other intersected objects